Jose Altuve Player Props: Astros vs. Mets

 Jose Altuve At The Plate

-- Altuve has seven doubles, three home runs and 11 walks while batting .262.
+- Altuve is hitting .264 with seven doubles, three home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.